Special Economic Zones (SEZs) Development Approval Order incentive

 |First five years of operations as per Tax Relief Certificate||5|

-A new business or an existing business under the following sectors in the SPEDU region is eligible to apply for concessionary CIT rates:
+A new business or an existing business engaged in the following activities in the SEZs is eligible to apply for concessionary CIT rates:

 Application for tax relief